Explore Knoxville’s Best Historical Spots: Your Ultimate Epic Guide

 Finally, end your day with a sweet treat at Cruze Farm, known for its fresh, locally-sourced ice cream.

-For your final day in Knoxville, explore the city’s history, enjoy its natural beauty, and also experience the Old City’s charm.
+For your final day in Knoxville, explore history, natural beauty, and also experience the Old City’s charm.
 Additionally, this day is perfect for discovering hidden gems and soaking in local culture.
 So, let’s dive in!

 River at Ijams Nature Center in Knoxville.